bobbramillan/bobbramillan/README.md

 ## 💫 About Me:
 * I am a pianist 🎹 & hooper 🏀.
-* I also build PC's for fun, current build: AMD's 5700G with 32GB DDR4 on a MSI Tomahawk
+* I also build PC's for fun, current build: AMD's 5700G, 32GB DDR4, MSI B550 Tomahawk, NZXT Case
 * My favourite teams are: NY Red Bulls ⚽ & the Knicks 🏀 (I also am a staunch Liverpool fan)

 ## 🚀 What I'm Up To